oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 collection-valued properties omitted from the request are set to the default value, null, or an empty collection, respectively.

+Services MAY add dynamic properties to the created entity as long as their names do not conflict with the names of declared properties and client-specified dynamic properties.

 Upon successful creation of the entity, the service MUST respond with either [`201 Created`](#ResponseCode201Created) and a representation of the created entity, or [`204 No Content`](#ResponseCode204NoContent) if the